arcticOS/arcticOS-old-and-bad/index.md

 ## About arcticOS
 arcticOS is an in-development mobile operating system designed to be used on E-ink feature phones.
 It features a user interface written in Python, as well as an emulator and support for development units made with a Raspberry Pi.

+### Target Hardware
+arcticOS is designed to be used on a QWERTY-style phone with an AllWinner A13 CPU, 64 MB of RAM, and an SD card for storage.

 ## Features
 ### Portability
 arcticOS can be easily ported to different devices and displays.
 If you can use it with Python, you can run the arcticOS frontend on it.